 Interested in trying out the lambanog, gulaman, halo-halo, and Barako coffee?
 Find out more about this in our exclusive list of popular Filipino drinks in today’s post.
 You see, part of the reason why our team decided to work on this topic is that most of us are looking to entertain ourselves at home and are willing to try out different recipes from across the globe.
 One of the Asian countries with distinct refreshing beverages is the Philippines.

-The Philippines is undeniably one of the countries with a lot to offer when it comes to tourism, its people, and its cuisines making it an ideal tourist destination for foreigners.
-It is actually the home to a number of islands and what sets it apart is the fact that almost every single place have their own delicious local specialties and amazing food.
+The Philippines is undeniably one of the countries with a lot to offer regarding tourism, its people, and its cuisines, making it an ideal tourist destination for foreigners.
+It is the home to several islands, and what sets it apart is that almost every place has its own delicious local specialties and amazing food.

-Before we get our mouths salivating with the idea of Filipino food and drinks, allow us to walk you through the top beverages that you might encounter at the international grocery section of your place or once you visit the Philippines.
-This article is divided into two: one will discuss the list of local drinks while the other one will be about the other popular beverages that the locals are usually downing.
+Before we get our mouths salivating with the idea of Filipino food and drinks, let us walk you through the top beverages you might encounter at the international grocery section of your place or once you visit the Philippines.
+This article is divided into two: one will discuss the list of local drinks, and the other will be about the other popular beverages the locals usually downing.